-The effectiveness of the treatment usually only persisting as long as the drug is taken, after the break in from six to 12 months the baldness can come back.
+The effectiveness of the treatment usually only persist as long as the drug is taken, after the break-in from six to 12 months the baldness can come back.
 Usually, it is necessary to wait from three to six months, using correctly, to see the results.

 According to some studies, this medicine can increase the hair count and improve the way the people think about their hair.

-The side effects of finasteride are unlikely: in 100 men who took the medicine, less than one had side effects like erectile dysfunction (inability to have and keep an erection) or to loss the sex desire (libido).
+The side effects of finasteride are unlikely: in 100 men who took the medicine, less than one had side effects like erectile dysfunction (inability to have and keep an erection) or the loss of sex desire (libido).

 It is not confirmed that minoxidil works for everyone and it should be used continuously to have results (regrowth the hair).

 This medicine has two percentages of minoxidil: 5% and 2%.
-Some studies shows that the 5% version has more results but can also has more side effects as dryness and itchiness in the area applied.
-However, the 2% version is more effective according to some evidences.
+Some studies show that the 5% version has more results but can also have more side effects as dryness and itchiness in the area applied.
+However, the 2% version is more effective according to some evidence.

-Every hair, which grow up in consequence of the medicine, will fall down after you stop the treatment.
-The side effects of minoxidil is unlikely.
+Every hair, which grows up in consequence of the medicine, will fall down after you stop the treatment.
+The side effects of minoxidil are unlikely.